-Today, I am sharing our typical extended spring break schedule with you and sharing some of our favorite resources that are helping our family through this new normal!
+Today, I am sharing our school at home schedule with you and sharing some of our favorite online resources that are helping our family through this new normal!

 Who would have guessed we would all be homeschooling our kids this spring?
 It is has been an overwhelming and stressful few weeks.
 But, there are always silver linings to every situation.
 While yes, my family is going absolutely stir crazy and we really miss our friends, I have to say, the family time has been good for us too!
 Hopefully your family has been able to find some bits of joy and peace in this situation.

 Today, I wanted to share our simple school at home schedule with you and hopefully provide some encouragement for finding a family schooling schedule that can work for you!
 I’ve got a lot of printable resources in the Free Printables Library, so be sure to sign up and get access to the entire collection.
 Everyone’s home school schedule is different and it is important to recognize that what works for some families might not work for yours.